 Reaching out for help can be especially difficult but I want you to know that you are not alone.
 You deserve more than a life of reliving your worst moments over and over.
 The good news is, RRT can permanently clear the emotional pain so that you can live consciously with greater peace and joy and focus on your brighter future.

-I am thinking about PTSD therapy, but I still have a few questions and concerns…
+I am thinking about PTSD treatment, but I still have a few questions & concerns…

 The last thing I want to do is relive the experience.